wulliy/wasteof2-docs/session.md

-**NOTE: Your session is required for most endpoints to function properly.**
+**NOTE: Your authorization token is required for most endpoints to function properly.**

 ***